 Select Continue with <YourKeyMap> and hit Enter again.

-DHCP is enabled by default. pfSense has 192.168.1.1 as a default IP Address.
+DHCP is enabled by default on the LAN interface. pfSense has 192.168.1.1 as its default IP Address.

-Now, with a VM or Computer residing on the same Subnet as your pfSense, open a Web Browser and enter the IP of your pfSense Firewall: 192.168.1.1
+Open a Web Browser and enter the IP of your pfSense Firewall: 192.168.1.1

 You can safely add an exception to your Browser and ignore the Security Warning.
 If you want to know how to get a Secure Connection to pfSense, read my Article on it!